joselsegura/joselsegura.github.io/content/posts/first-post.md

 with more than 10 years experience.
 I studied Computer Science in Spain at my home town (Ciudad Real).

-I have worked for a few of companies, all of them involved in software engineering, and a bit of system administration.
+I have worked for a few of companies, always on software engineering and a bit of system administration.
 Currently, I am working for Red Hat, programming a lot in [Python](https://www.python.org) and [Golang](https://golang.org/), running systems and interacting with